When Grief Lives in the Body, the Spirit, and the Community

 At the same time, our experience of grief does not occur in isolation from the world around us.
 Our cultural and social environments can shape how we experience grief, including its intensity and how long it may stay with us.
 Our environments influence how grief is expressed and whether people receive the support necessary to facilitate healing.

-Research also shows that when a person’s grief is not fully acknowledged or supported by society or by institutions, when it is minimized, dismissed, or denied care, the experience of grief can intensify.
+Further evidence suggest that when a person’s grief is not fully acknowledged or supported by society or by institutions, when it is minimized, dismissed, or denied care, one’s experience of grief can intensify.
 Without social or institutional support, individuals may be forced to grieve privately and alone.

-For many people, the experience of disenfranchised grief is often seen as normal or even inevitable.
+For many individuals, families, and communities the experience of disenfranchised grief is often seen as normal or even inevitable.
 In our recent podcast, we highlight several communities where grief is frequently overlooked and lacks full social acknowledgment.
 Here are a few examples to reflect on:

 Black, Brown, Latino, Asian, and Indigenous.